Biden offers 'safe haven' to Hong Kong residents in U.S. after China crackdown - Up News Info

 Article content

-Republican Senator Ben Sasse called the safe haven move a “solid step,” but said the U.S. government needed to go further and offer full asylum to Hong Kongers.
+Republican Senator Ben Sasse called the safe haven move a “solid step,” but said the government should go further and offer full asylum to Hong Kongers.

 Advertisement